- Who We Are

 - Resource Portal

 USAID has a long history of support for women and gender equality issues.
-In 2012 the Agency adopted a suite of new gender equality policies and strategies; reformed budgeting and reporting requirements to capture gender equality results; created incentive funds to promote women’s leadership, reduce gender-based violence, and accelerate investments in women peace-builders, parliamentarians, agricultural producers, and owners of small and medium enterprises.
+In 2012, the Agency adopted a suite of new gender equality policies and strategies; reformed budgeting and reporting requirements to capture gender equality results; and created incentive funds to promote women’s leadership, reduce gender-based violence, and accelerate investments in women peacebuilders, parliamentarians, agricultural producers, and owners of small and medium enterprises.
 Together, we expect these efforts to lead to powerful changes within societies.
 Some examples of these efforts include:

-- Over $30 million in funding was directed to support women’s leadership in a range of sectors.
-Funds are supporting women's direct participation in peace negotiations, humanitarian and post-conflict donor conferences, and government and political transitions.
-They also are being used to expand women’s leadership in the mobile phone industry, increase women’s leadership of small and medium-sized enterprises, and increase the extent to which higher education programs cultivate women leaders in business, academe, research and other fields.
-Funds will also be used to help strengthen the skills and capacity of women members of legislatures, support the creation of a South Asian female parliamentarian network, and assist the Inter-Parliamentary Union to track the impact of women in governments around the world.
+- Over the past four years, over $65 million in funding has been directed to support women’s leadership in a range of sectors.
+Funds are supporting women’s direct participation in peace negotiations, humanitarian and post-conflict donor conferences, and government and political transitions.
+They are also being used to expand women’s leadership in the mobile phone industry, increase women’s leadership of small and medium-sized enterprises, and increase the extent to which higher education programs cultivate women leaders in business, academia, research and other fields.

 USAID Strategy and Program Focus